£25000 Loan – Secured Homeowner Loans For Debt Consolidation

 Is it true that after six years, your credit score is clear?

 Most adverse issues tend to fall off your credit report automatically after six years from the date of your first missed payment.
-A credit report is a document that itemises your loan and credit accounts and payment history with banks and other finance companies.
+A credit report is a document that itemises your loan and credit accounts, as well as your payment history with banks and other finance companies.
 The actual borrowing does not get erased after six years if it is still outstanding.
 Creditors can still claim against you, but for your credit rating, six years is a significant milestone.

 How much is too much debt?

-A commonly banded figure of a debt to income ratio of below 43% is considered the maximum amount of borrowing you should take on.
-It has been statistically shown that those with a high level of debts as a percentage of their income have trouble making the monthly payments to service that debt.
+A commonly banded figure of a debt-to-income ratio of below 43% is considered the maximum amount of borrowing you should take on.
+It has been statistically shown that those with a high level of debt relative to their income have trouble making monthly payments to service that debt.

 Is paying off all your debts a smart idea?